 ALD cells have stood their ground in a number of standard tests for the assessment of safety and durability in lithium–ion cells including accelerated rate calorimetry (ARC), overcharge, and nail penetration.
 Nail penetration testing is meant to simulate internal short circuits in fully charged cells, and it leads to the most direct cell failure.
 While Forge Nano’s Picoshield® is no match for a 3mm steel nail, ALD cell performance does not go without honorable mention.
 ALD-optimized cells exhibit improved heat dissipation post penetration as measured by thermocouples placed on either side of the cell.
 Heat dissipation across the cell is preferable as it is safer than localized areas of higher intensity heat.

 ALD cells also exhibit lower reactivity during thermal runaway and overvoltage testing.
 ARC testing involves stepwise heating of cells until they are no longer stable and undergo thermal runaway.
 Following multiple “heat and wait” intervals, ALD coated cells show less heat generation overall, and lower self-heating rates across multiple replicates.
 Similar results are observed for cells taken past safe operating voltages.
 What was most impressive about Picoshield® performance?
 Consistent performance across multiple cells.

 Picoshield materials reduce likelihood of a thermal event during catastrophic cell failure.

-Destructive cell testing using ARC, shows picoshield materials have:
+Destructive cell testing using ARC, shows picoshield materials effectively manage thermal run away.